 Learners want learning that fits their schedule and skills.
 But teams are often based in different time zones, share a range of competencies, and have different roles or responsibilities.
 Each learner wants the flexibility to set their own pace.

-When learners complete training at a time that suits their schedule and they’re learning the skills they need, they’re more driven and engaged.
+When employees complete training at a time that suits their schedule and they’re learning the skills they need, they’re more driven and engaged.
 And you get the maximum return on investment on training.

 If synchronous learning is a challenge for your company, use your learning management system to facilitate an asynchronous discussion that allows employees to weigh in on the new knowledge they gained.
 In essence, a discussion forum enables people to ask questions, offer feedback, and upvote answers by peers that they found helpful.
 It gives employees a voice rather than passively receiving information.